 Its difficult to recover much from Facebook, to site as example, since time-line, a facility on FB, is a slow ordeal.
 Also you can try this at home without any risk to your life: Facebook hangs like a bitch when you write anything longer.

-Remember it used to be 4xx words or something like that and then they removed that restriction couple? years ago.
+Remember it used to be ~400 words or something like that and then they removed that restriction couple years ago.
 Yeah, not much have been done after that.
 Facebook knows everything except competition.
 Its lucky because of its social appeal.
-[Orkut lost 80% traffic in last year due to Facebook!!]
-Lucky becomes often lazy.
+News: Orkut lost 80% traffic in last year due to Facebook, — the earlier link is removed as its broken.

-In pre-college I wrote an esssay about Gauss Law of electrostatics, I was 16 years of age.
-That was a few pages and in today’s terms it would reflect my clarity in understanding stuff.
-THat and much of my writing are probably lost when my family relocated, since I was in US they didn’t completely realize what to keep and what not, so only part of my books etc were survived and the rest sold to paper-merchants.
+In pre-college I wrote an essay about Gauss law of electrostatics, I was ~16 years of age.
+That write-up was a few pages and in today’s terms it would reflect my clarity in understanding stuff.
+That and much of my writing were probably lost, when my family relocated, since I was in the US they didn’t completely realize, what to keep and what not, so only part of my books etc were survived and the rest were sold to paper-merchants.

-Most of the Professors forget today’s generation is always technically smarter than the yesteryear’s.
-Being clever may not necessarily so.
+Most of the professors forget today’s generation is always technically smarter than the yesteryear’s.
+Being clever may not necessarily be so.
 Being smart is not necessarily so.
-But being technical is most often like that, simply because technology is Moore’s law plus most technology regime is patented so unless its commercially ready it does not become household and the generations have become older and lost or switched their interest and almost 99.99% are not at all qualified about technology.
+But being technical is most often like that, simply because technology is Moore’s law coupled with the fact that most technology regime is patented so unless its commercially available it does not become a household commodity and the generations have become older and lost or switched their interest and almost 99.99% are not at all qualified about technology.

 So I will end this with something small.